writethedocs/www/docs/2014/blog/announcing-schedule-party-hike-tickets.rst

 Get excited
 -----------

-We're looking forward to seeing you in a few weeks.
+We're looking forward to seeing everyone in a couple weeks.
 These conferences are about more than sharing best practices for doc: they're about creating living, breathing communities.
 Expect to meet great people and learn interesting things.